buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 This spell transforms any type of natural rock into an equal volume of mud.
 Magical stone is not affected by the spell.
 The spell affects up to 2 cubes of 10x10x10 feet.
 The depth of mud created cannot exceed 10 feet.
 Creatures unable to fly, levitate, or otherwise free themselves from the mud sink up to their waist or chest; such creatures are restrained and the terrain becomes doubly difficult.
 Creatures large enough to walk on the bottom of the mud pool can wade through the area as difficult terrain.

 If Stone to Mud is cast on the ceiling of a cave or tunnel, the mud falls to the floor and spreads out in a pool 3 feet deep.
-The falling mud and the resulting landslide inflict 8d6 bludgeoning damage to anyone caught directly beneath the area if they don't halve the damage with a Reflex Saving Throw.
+The falling mud and the resulting landslide inflict 8d6 bludgeoning damage to anyone caught directly beneath the area if they don' \*\*t halve the damage with a Reflex Saving Throw.

-Castles and large stone buildings are generally immune to the effects of the spell, as Stone to Mud doesn't reach deep enough to undermine the foundations.
-However, smaller buildings often rest on foundations shallow enough to be damaged or even destroyed by the spell's effects.
+Castles and large stone buildings are generally immune to the effects of the spell, as Stone to Mud doesn' \*\*t reach deep enough to undermine the foundations.
+However, smaller buildings often rest on foundations shallow enough to be damaged or even destroyed by the spell' \*\*s effects.

 The mud remains until a Dispel Magic or Mud to Stone spell is successfully used, which restores its substance, but not necessarily its form.
 Natural evaporation turns the mud into normal ground over several days depending on exposure to sun, wind, and natural drying.
 If a creature is in the mud when the Mud to Stone spell is cast, it can make a Reflex Saving Throw to free itself; otherwise, a Fortitude Saving Throw with Strength at DC 26 is required or 30 damage is taken to break the stone.